tarantoa/advent-of-code/README.md

 # Advent of Code

-Submissions for 2021 Advent of Code.
+Solutions for 2021 Advent of Code.
 Done in Rust.